Barbara Vojnich – Self-Regulation & Integrative Oncology

 Raised bilingually (Hungarian–German) in Vienna in a nurturing environment and as the middle of three children, I was confronted early on with life’s challenges.
 The loss of my sister to a brain tumor and my mother to breast cancer, in particular, led me to a profound professional reorientation.

-After an intensive career in advertising design, I chose – as a mother of two daughters and supported by my husband and children – to follow my inner calling: to accompany people holistically on their path toward health and inner balance.
+After an intensive career in advertising design, I chose – as a mother of two daughters and supported by my family – to follow my inner calling: to accompany people holistically on their path toward health and inner balance.

-My education and advanced training include sports science, nutrient and phytotherapy, breath science, craniosacral balance, wingwave® coaching, logotherapy and existential analysis according to Viktor Frankl, clinical psychoneuroimmunology (cPNI), as well as Intermittent Living and biohacking.
+My education and advanced training include sports science, nutrient and phytotherapy, breath science, craniosacral balance, wingwave® coaching, logotherapy and existential analysis based on Viktor Frankl, Clinical Psychoneuroimmunology (CPNI), as well as Intermittent Living and biohacking.
 In addition, I completed the diploma course of the Austrian Medical Association:

 “Supportive Cancer Care.”

-Today, all of this – knowledge, experience and a life fully lived – flows into my work with people, with respect for their individual stories and a view of the whole person.
+Today, all of this – knowledge, experience and a life fully lived – flows into my work and into supporting people, with respect for their individual stories and a view of the whole person.

 To conclude, a thought that shapes my work and attitude: